 Now that you’re caught up on all the different ways you can set up bidding for your Google Ads, let’s get onto the good stuff.
 These are 9 different tips you can use to get the most out of your strategies.

 Did you know that all devices, days of the week, time of day, and geographic locations perform differently?

 Within Google Ads, you can run reports based on those metrics and see where it may make sense to increase or decrease bids depending on performance.

-To see device performance, you can segment your campaigns or ad groups and see the individual device performance.
+To see device performance, you can go to the devices tab and segment your campaigns or ad groups to see individual device performance.

 Google Ads allows you to set certain bidding rules that will pause, enable, and change bids and/or budgets depending on your chosen parameters.

 Depending on your tab view within Google Ads, you can set rules at the campaign, ad group, ad, or keyword level.